telavivmakers/geek_code/README.md

 !c	=	No clothing.
 Quite a fashion statement, don't you think? cpu	=	I wear the same clothes all the time, no matter the occasion, forgetting to do laundry between wearings.
 ```

 ### d – dimensions
 Geeks come in many shapes and sizes.
 Shape code is divided into two parts delimited by a colon, the first indicating vertical, and the second horizontal extent.
-Thus d+++:--- indicates extremely tall and thin.
 ```
 d+++:+++ 	=	I usually have to duck through doors/I take up three movie seats. d++:++ 		=	I'm a basketball/linebacker candidate.